j4m355/bootstrap-password-strength/README.md

 Issues
 ------
--Doesnt work in IE for some effed up reason
+-Doesnt work in versions of IE < 10 for some effed up reason - feel free to figure out

 Demo